XRPLF/xrpl-dev-portal/content/gateway_guide.md

 It is strongly recommended that Ripple gateways employ a "hot wallet / cold wallet" strategy.
 This enforces a separation of roles that promotes strong security. ("Wallets" in Ripple are equivalent to Accounts.)

-If the account that creates a gateway's issuances is compromised, the attacker could create an unlimited amount of new issuances, which makes it very difficult to redeem legitimately-held issuances fairly.
+If a malicious person compromises a gateway's issuing account (cold wallet), that person could create an unlimited amount of new issuances, which makes it very difficult to redeem legitimately-held issuances fairly.
 In this case, the gateway must create a new issuing account, and all users with trust lines to the old gateway must create new trust lines to the new account.
 Thus, it's best to keep your issuing account as secure as possible.

 The cold wallet is like a vault.
 It serves as the asset issuer, and should remain offline.
 The secret key that is used for this wallet is kept offline, accessible to only a few trusted operators.
 Periodically, a human operator creates and signs a transaction (preferably from an entirely offline machine) in order to refill the hot wallet's balance.
 Because the cold wallet is the account creating the issuances, customer accounts holding those issuances must trust the cold wallet.